Green Bonds Projects

 Forecasted Funding: $2 Million

-The Waypoint Centre for Mental Health Care in Penetanguishene replaced the 160-bed Oak Ridge facility and the 20-bed Brebeuf building to offer a larger, more modern space for treatment and care of people with mental health disorders who have been involved with the criminal justice system
+The Waypoint Centre for Mental Health Care in Penetanguishene replaced the 160-bed Oak Ridge facility and the 20-bed Brebeuf building to offer a larger, more modern space for treatment and care of people with mental health disorders who have come into contact with the law.

-Waypoint was built with environmentally friendly design features in order to achieve Gold certification according to the LEED® green building rating system, as part of the government’s commitment to reduce energy use and greenhouse gas emissions.
+The new Atrium building was built with environmentally friendly design features in order to achieve Gold certification according to the LEED green building rating system, as part of the government’s commitment to reduce energy use and greenhouse gas emissions.

-Waypoint aims to achieve Gold level certification through focus on healthy indoor environments, reduced greenhouse gas emissions, efficient use of energy, water and other resources.
+Waypoint aimed to achieve Gold level certification through focus on healthy indoor environments, reduced greenhouse gas emissions, efficient use of energy, water and other resources.

 Forecasted Funding: $2 Million

-The Centre for Addiction and Mental Health project involves redevelopment at the Centre for Addiction and Mental Health (CAMH) Queen Street site in Toronto.
-All three Phase 1B buildings have been designed with environmentally responsible and sustainable features in order to achieve Gold certification according to the LEED® green building rating system.
-With Phase 1B of the project:
+The Centre for Addiction and Mental Health project involves redevelopment at the CAMH Queen Street site in Toronto.
+All three Phase 1B buildings have been designed with environmentally responsible and sustainable features in order to achieve Gold certification according to the LEED green building rating system.